How Long Should My Intraoral Camera Last?

 Dental practices that would like to enjoy the numerous benefits (improved case acceptance rates, enhanced diagnostic ability, etc.) of intraoral cameras also want to know how long those intraoral cameras will last before one has to buy replacements.
 There is no straight answer to that question, but several factors can help you to determine how long your intraoral camera will last.

-The name-brand intraoral camera, such as the IRIS HD Camera, is likely to be superior in quality since the specialized manufacturer invests painstaking effort in using materials of the highest quality in order to make that equipment to give your dental practice high-quality images for the entire lifespan of that camera.
+The name-brand intraoral camera, such as the X90 HD Intraoral Camera, is going to be superior in quality as well as support.
+As the manufacturer, we invest painstaking efforts in using materials of the highest quality in order to make sure that your dental practice delivers high-quality images for the entire lifespan of that camera.
 Not only that, our products are proudly made in the U.S.A.

-In contrast, the dental technology from generic suppliers, such as those you are likely to find on eBay and other outlets, may have the singular objective of churning out the cheapest products made from poor quality materials.
+In contrast, dental technology from generic suppliers, such as those you are likely to find on discount sites, may have the singular objective of churning out the cheapest products made from poor-quality materials.
 Consequently, the equipment may break down shortly after you have acquired it and you will be compelled to spend more on replacements.

 Ultimately, you are better off acquiring your intraoral camera from a high-quality manufacturer.
-Choosing a family-owned business like Digital Doc will ensure your manufacturer has a vested interest in protecting their reputation in the field of dentistry.
+Choosing a family-owned business like Digital Doc will ensure your manufacturer has a vested interest in protecting its reputation in the field of dentistry.
 Such a manufacturer will explain to you the average expected lifespan of that equipment based on the anticipated usage patterns at your dental practice.

 How well you adhere to the routine and scheduled maintenance of your equipment will also impact how long that equipment will serve your needs before it becomes necessary to replace the intraoral camera.